amgorithm/Project-2/README.md

 Initially, I sought to make a call to the API when a user searched for a poet.
 However, this posed a challenge because of the API's unexpected returns.
 This search approach was, therefore, discarded in favour of a less complicated filtering method on the list of poets within the poets component.

 Another challenge has been generating a unique key for the poems as its generation is a nested map.
-As of currently, this challenge persists and will be tackled at a later date.
+Currently, this challenge persists and will be explored at a later date.
+As I have recognised and isolated this bug, I will then be able to determine its cause and fix.
+Should this be unsuccessful, I will be sure to post on Stack Overflow for further assistance.

 ## Wins